CENTRE FOR AGROCHEMICAL TECHNOLOGY AND ENVIRONMENTAL RESEARCH (CATER)

 (b) Development and maintenance of low-level radiochemical facilities for tracer studies necessary for the assay of pesticide and other agrochemical residues in environmental media, as well as in nutritional and metabolic studies that are important in the development and evaluation of diets and food processing technologies.

-(c) Manpower development and capacity building: the Centre is to devote considerable and continuous attention to training of manpower not only to run facilities in (a) and (b) above, but to form a core of well-trained specialists that would ensure that CAT remains an effective resource-base for Nigeria and the entire sub-region.
+(c) Manpower development and capacity building: the Centre is to devote considerable and continuous attention to training of manpower not only to run facilities in (a) and (b) above, but to form a core of well-trained specialists that would ensure that CATER remains an effective resource-base for Nigeria and the entire sub-region.

 (a)Agrochemical Residue Studies